webzakimbo/bcome-read-the-docs/docs/source/core-concepts/nodes.rst

 Collection
 ^^^^^^^^^^

 Collections may contain any number of other collections and any number of inventories, or kubernetes clusters.
-It is denoted by type 'collection'.
+It is denoted by type ``collection``.

 .. code-block:: yaml